-In fact, you can make this dish without pasta!
+In fact, you can even make this dish without pasta!
 If you are looking for a gluten-free, no carb version, we have also made this spicy shrimp dish with zoodles.
 Not quite as decadent, but still totally delicious and still a great way to splurge while still watching your carbs.

 Because any pasta will do and because we love this dish so much, we often just refer to it as spicy shrimp pasta or even just “shrimp dish”.
 Call it whatever you like, just enjoy it!
 What you call it may depend on how you customize it.
 We tend to use a generous amount of red pepper and so we often call it spicy shrimp dish or spicy shrimp linguine.
 We also tend to be heavy handed with the garlic so garlic shrimp linguine or garlic shrimp pasta would also be apt names.
 What will your dish be called?

 More than the name, we are concerned with what beverage to pair it with and we love pairing it with our coconut rum strawberry daiquiris.
 Spicy dishes pair well with frozen drinks and strawberry daiquiris are one of our favorite frozen drinks.